boazsegev/facil.io/docs/_SOURCE/0.7.x/riskyhash.md

 Risky Hash should be limited to testing and safe environments until it's fully analyzed and reviewed.

-## Credits

-Florian Weber (@Florianjw) [exposed coding errors (last 8 byte ordering) and took a bit of time to challenge the algorithm](https://www.reddit.com/r/crypto/comments/9kk5gl/break_my_ciphercollectionpost/eekxw2f/?context=3).
-The exposed errors were fixed and the initialization stage was updated in response.

 ## Purpose

 Risky Hash is designed for fast Hash Map key calculation for both big and small keys.
 It attempts to act as a 64 bit keyed PRF.